-This good ol' fashioned general store has a row of shiny red stools that pony up to a soda fountain where milkshakes, floats and coffee drinks are blended to perfection and topped with a cherry.
-Kids will love the retro candy section, where they can fill their goodie bags with bulk candy and treats.
+This good ol' fashioned general store has a row of shiny red stools that pony up to a soda fountain where milkshakes, floats, and coffee drinks are blended to perfection and topped with a cherry.
+Kids will love the retro candy section, where they can fill goodie bags with bulk treats.

 Tulsa Geoscience Center, 610 S. Main St.

 The Tulsa Geoscience offers kids creative ways to learn about science.
-There’s a fossil station, where kids can make their own replica fossils, as well as an earthquake/tsunami station, a fluorescence station, a rock and mineral station, a chemistry station, and more.
-The center is mostly geared toward student groups and birthday parties, but individuals can take along on many of the group tours; just visit tulsageosciencecenter.org to view the schedule and book a tour.
+There’s a fossil station where kids can make their own replica fossils, as well as an earthquake/tsunami station, a fluorescence station, a rock and mineral station, a chemistry station, and more.
+The center is mostly geared toward student groups and birthday parties, but individuals can tag along on the group tours.
+Visit tulsageosciencecenter.org to view the schedule and book a tour.